-Part of the Terra Foundation for American Art Series: New Perspectives
+This event is part of the Terra Foundation for American Art Series: New Perspectives.

 Bridget Minamore is a British-Ghanaian writer from south-east London.
 She is a poet, critic, essayist, and journalist, writing for The Guardian about pop culture, theatre, race and class.
 She was chosen as one of Speaking Volumes’ 40 Stars of Black British Literature, has read her work internationally, and is the co-lead tutor for the Roundhouse Poetry Collective.
 Titanic (Out-Spoken Press), her debut pamphlet of poems on modern love and loss, was published in May 2016.

 Amaal Said is a Danish-born Somali photographer, and poet, based in London.
 Her photographs have been featured in Vogue, The Guardian and The New Yorker.
 She won Wasafiri Magazine’s New Writing Prize for poetry in 2015.
 She was exhibited in Los Angeles, California, 2017, and in Accra, Ghana, 2018.
 She is a member of Octavia, poetry collective for womxn of colour, and a former Barbican Young Poet.

 Rachel Long is a poet, curator & the founder of Octavia - Poetry Collective for Womxn of Colour.
 Octavia was founded in response to the lack of inclusivity & representation in poetry & the academy.
 Octavia are housed at the Southbank Centre, London.
 Rachel’s work has featured most recently in Filigree: An Anthology of Contemporary Black British Poetry.
 She is co-tutor on the Barbican Young Poets programme, & Poetry Fellow of University of Hertfordshire.